Substra/substra-backend/UPGRADE.md

 ## Upgrade procedure

-For each org or a connect network you need to do manual minio migration before update connect-backend
+For each org or a substra network you need to do manual minio migration before update substra-backend

-Example with a connect-backend deployed in kubernetes namespace `NAMESPACE`
+Example with a substra-backend deployed in kubernetes namespace `NAMESPACE`

 ## 1 - Copy data from metrics minio bucket to algos one